 Shipping dangerous goods via FedEx Express?
 Start here.

 Start here to learn everything you need to know about shipping hazardous materials via FedEx Ground.
 Learn how to qualify to ship, plus get information about services and restrictions, accepted and prohibited materials, and more.
 For added confidence, use a FedEx® DG Ready solution to generate your shipping papers.
 Your solution will transmit your information to FedEx to prevalidate your shipment before you offer it to FedEx Ground.

-Before you can ship hazardous materials, you must become qualified.
-Begin the approval process by contacting your FedEx account executive for assistance, or call FedEx Customer Service at 1.800.463.3339 (say “hazardous materials”).
+In order to ship hazardous materials via FedEx Ground, you first must complete an approval process.
+Start by contacting your FedEx account executive, who can assist you through this process.
+Or call FedEx Customer Service at 1.800.463.3339 (say "hazardous materials").

 Most batteries and equipment containing batteries are regulated in some way when shipped via highway transport.
 Shippers should refer to the most current U.S. Department of Transportation (DOT) regulations to ensure compliance with marking, packaging and labeling requirements.

 Anytime a battery is shipped, the terminals must be protected against short-circuiting and must be completely covered.
 In addition, batteries must be individually packaged in nonconductive materials.
 Ensure there is no movement of the battery within the packaging and that no contact with metal objects is possible.

 FedEx Ground does not accept damaged batteries or defective batteries that pose a safety risk.